lampepfl/progfun-wiki/CheatSheet.md

 ## Source Files, Classfiles and the JVM

 Scala source code is stored in text files with the extension `.scala`.
-Typically Scala programmers create one source file for each class, or one source file for a class hierarchy: In fact, Scala allows multiple classes and objects to be defined in the same source file.
+Typically, Scala programmers create one source file for each class, or one source file for a class hierarchy: In fact, Scala allows multiple classes and objects to be defined in the same source file.